radebe49/futureproof/WALLET_SETUP_GUIDE.md

 **Solution:**
 1. Create a new account in Talisman
 2. Select **"Ethereum"** as account type
-3. Use this new account for FutureProof
+3. Use this new account for Lockdrop

 ---